segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 5. After Segment marks the "Add connections" tile as complete, click **Add identifiers and traits** and begin [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).

 ## Step 3: Add identifiers and traits
 After you've selected which data sources you'd like to integrate customer data from, you can select _identifiers_, or unique pieces of data that allow you to link information about an individual customer across different programs and services, and _traits_, which are pieces of information you know about a particular customer.
+In this step, you can select one or more of Segment's 11 default identifiers.
+To add custom identifiers to your workspace, see the [Add custom identifiers](#add-custom-identifiers-to-your-workspace) documentation.

 1. On the Add identifiers and traits page, click **Add identifier**.
 2. Select one or more of Segment's 11 default identifiers and click **Add identifiers**.